---

 secret.

-on a project that doesn’t have a master key
+If you’ve already run fly launch on a project that doesn’t have a master key

-(commonly because files containing these values are excluded from being pushed by being listed in your .gitignore
+(commonly because files containing these values are excluded from being pushed by being listed in your .gitignore file), you will need to generate a key

 and set the secret yourself.
 The Ruby on Rails Guides contains information on generating new credentials.